Indiana fires Miller, raises private money to cover buyout - WTMJ

 Leal played sparingly this past season as a freshman though Jackson-Davis appeared to have the Hoosiers in prime position for a tourney run as recently as mid-February.
 But the Hoosiers lost their final six games, capped by a Big Ten Tournament second-round loss to Rutgers.
 Indiana finished 12-15 and out of postseason play for the third time under Miller.

+“It’s important that we build on the incredible foundation we’ve established here and I want to make sure we have a new coach that wants to partner with me and the department not to live in the past but to build on it,” Dolson said.
+“What’s important to us is a style of play that recruits want to play in and is cutting edge as to where basketball is going in terms of how it fits with the NBA and moving on professionally.
+I think we need to have an attractive style that wins consistently and that players can see themselves playing in.”

+Dolson said he did not intend to hire a search firm or form a search committee.
+He declined to say whether any head coaching experience was a must.

-Miller went 139-63 in six seasons at Dayton before taking the Indiana job, leading the Flyers to an NIT appearance in his first season as coach and NCAA Tournament appearances in each of his final four seasons including a run to the Elite Eight in 2013-14.
+Before coming to Indiana, Miller was 139-63 in six seasons at Dayton, leading the Flyers to an NIT appearance in his first season as coach and NCAA Tournament appearances in each of his final four seasons.
+Dayton reached the Elite Eight in 2013-14.

 Miller’s brother, Sean, is the head coach at Arizona.